xenophonlabs/curve-lp-metrics/README.md

 1. **Metrics** - Our metrics are designed to capture *leading* indicators of potential depegs.
 2. **Bayesian Online Changepoint Detection** - Our *BOCD* models are trained on historical Curve data, and listen to changes in metrics data in *real-time* to detect potential changepoints (depegs).

 You may listen to detected depegs or query our metrics by using our API.
-You may also listen to potential depegs by following and turning notification on for our Twitter bot **link**.
+You may also listen to potential depegs by following and turning notification on for our Twitter bot [Twitter bot](https://twitter.com/curvelpmetrics).
 The theoretical underpinning of Curvemetrics is available in our corresponding research paper **link**.

 This codebase and research paper were developed by Xenophon Labs and sponsored by the Cuve Analytics team.
 If there are any questions, please reach out to thomas@xenophonlabs.com.